 This weekend I spent some time organizing my current client files (because apparently, as much as I try to be, I am not one of those stereotypical type A, hyper-organized dietitians - maybe in another life?).
 Anyway, on my client intake form, I have a place for new clients to write their three biggest concerns about their diet or eating behaviors.
-And as I was filing, I noticed something interesting - literally every single one of my current clients wrote "emotional eating" as a concern except for two, (who I'm working with for IBS/gut issues).
+And as I was filing, I noticed something interesting - literally every single one of my current clients except for two wrote "emotional eating" as a top 3 concern.

 Clearly, there's a lot of guilt and shame wrapped up in emotional eating.
-But I'm going to share something about it that you may find shocking - there's nothing actually wrong with emotional eating.
+But I'm going to share something about it that you may find shocking - emotional eating isn’t bad for you.

 Instead of trying to fight biology, work with it.

 Emotional eating in of itself isn't bad.
 The problem comes if eating is your only form of self care or way of dealing with negative emotions.
-Excessive emotional eating is a sign that you're in need of some self care.
+Because while food can provide some comfort, it doesn’t exactly deal with the actual problems in life that might be leading to uncomfortable emotions.
+While eating to cope with emotions is perfectly acceptable, excessive emotional eating may be a sign that you're in need of some self care and other coping tools.

 Think of emotional eating as one of many tools in a self care toolbox.
-Just like in an actual toolbox, you need more than one tool to keep your house from falling apart (or in this case, keep yourself from falling apart).
+Just like in an actual toolbox, you need more than one tool to keep your house from falling apart (or in this case, you are the house!).
 Just like you wouldn't expect to fix everything in the house with a screwdriver (or as I like to call it, the "Honey!
-Where's the whatchamdoozle that I use to fix the dryer?"), you need more than one tool to deal with the array of emotions we feel on a daily basis.
+Where's the whatchamdoozle?"), you need more than one tool to deal with the array of emotions we feel on a daily basis.

-Here’s how to create a well rounded self care toolbox, along with a few examples of what I’ve put in mine:
+Here’s some examples of what to put in your self care toolbox, plus some examples of what I’ve put in mine:

-- Calming tools - sitting in the backyard on a sunny day, walking the dogs by myself, restorative yoga/laying in child's post for 5+ minutes
+Calming tools - sitting in the backyard on a sunny day, walking the dogs by myself, restorative yoga/laying in child's post for a few minutes

-- Laughter tools - watching episodes of aforementioned Unbreakable Kimmie Schmidt, playing with my dogs, listening to funny podcasts (big fan of The Great Debates)
+Laughter tools - watching episodes of aforementioned Unbreakable Kimmie Schmidt, playing with my dogs, listening to funny podcasts (big fan of The Great Debates right now)

-Try to make a list of self care tools so you can pull it out when you're in need of a little extra nourishment (from food or otherwise).
-At first, you might pick the wrong tool for the job (keeping with the metaphor, like the time I tried to hammer a screw into the wall to hang a picture).
-As you get better at identifying emotions and what self care you need, you'll find yourself relying on food less and less - and feeling less guilty when you do.
+Keep your self care toolbox somewhere handy so you can pull it out when you need it.
+You might think about keeping your self care toolbox as a list on your cell phone so it’s aways handy!
+At first, you might pick the wrong tool for the job, but as you get better at identifying emotions and what self care you need, you'll find yourself relying on food less and less - and feeling less guilty when you do.